 It is often best to remain disciplined and stick to your long-term investment strategy and asset allocation than to make emotional or fear-based decisions and invest in assets that don’t match your goals.

 The three investing considerations we’ve just discussed—goals, time horizon and risk—are all important drivers of a crucial investment strategy decision: your portfolio’s asset allocation.

 If you need high levels of growth for your goals, you may have to accept a higher level of shorter-term volatility by owning stocks in order to capture their longer term returns.
 If you don’t need as much growth, you may consider securities with lower short-term volatility and lower long-term growth prospects like bonds.
 However, bonds may not be as low-risk as you might imagine.

 The optimal asset allocation should be the one that gives you the best chance to achieve your long-term investing goals.
 Ultimately, what you decide to be a safe asset allocation may well depend on the amount growth you require to reach those long-term goals and your understanding of risk.
-If you have any questions on where to start, Fisher Investments UK may be able to help.
+If you have any questions on where to start, Fisher Investments Canada may be able to help.

 There are many factors to consider when planning how to invest and many of investment strategies to choose from.
-Fisher Investments UK can help you understand your long-term investing goals and begin the investment planning process.
-For more information, download one of our educational guides or contact us today to arrange an appointment.
+Fisher Investments Canada can help you understand your long-term investing goals and begin the investment planning process.
+For more information, download one of our educational guides or contact us to arrange an appointment.

 Fisher Asset Management, LLC does business under this name in Ontario and Newfoundland & Labrador.
 In all other provinces, Fisher Asset Management, LLC does business as Fisher Investments Canada.